ChicagoAcademyofSciences/data-cleaning/README.markdown

 The [/backups](/backups) directory contains old copies of look-up files.

 The [/loaded-data](/loaded-data) directory contains a copy of the inventory data file that was loaded to Arctos via the bulkloader.
 These files are also archived on the Collections server in their respective discipline directories.
+This directory also includes any bulkloaded updates to data already on Arctos and copies of additional new aquisitions bulkloaded to Arctos.

 The [/lookups](/lookups) directory contains the most up-to-date lookup for accessions, agents, geography, and storage (part) locations.
 These files should be used while cleaning inventory data to save time and ensure consistency.